cgpuglie/homebrew-monitor-rest/README.md

 $ npm run docker-run-test;
 ```

 The service runs alongside various other services.
-The deployment information is a part of [the parent repo](https://github.com/cgpuglie/homebrew-monitor).
+The deployment information and interaction between services is a part of [the parent repo](https://github.com/cgpuglie/homebrew-monitor).

-For development of dependencies like homebrew-monitor-common, you can mount dependencies as volumes as follows:
+For development of dependencies like homebrew-monitor-common, you can mount dependencies into volumes as follows:

 ```bash
 docker run \